-- Professor of History
+- Professor of History and Comparative American Studies

-- Bachelor of Arts, Swarthmore College, 1992
+- BA, Swarthmore College, 1992

-- Master of Arts, University of New Mexico, 1995
+- MA, University of New Mexico, 1995

-- Doctor of Philosophy, University of Michigan, Ann Arbor, 2000
+- PhD, University of Michigan, Ann Arbor, 2000

 Pablo Mitchell is the author of History of Latinos: Exploring Diverse Roots (Greenwood Press, 2014).
 The textbook explores the heritage and history of Mexicans, Puerto Ricans, Cubans, Dominicans, and Central and South Americans in the United States.
 He is also the author of West of Sex: Making Mexican America, 1900-1930 (University of Chicago Press, 2012) and Coyote Nation: Sexuality, Race, and Conquest in Modernizing New Mexico, 1880-1920 (University of Chicago Press, 2005).
 Coyote Nation was awarded the 2007 Ray Allen Billington Prize by the Organization of American Historians.
-In 2008, Mr. Mitchell was named one of ten 2008 Emerging Scholars by the magazine Diverse: Issues in Higher Education.
-Mr. Mitchell teaches courses on Latina/o History, US-Mexico Borderlands, History of American Sexualities, Mixed Heritage in US History, the American West, and Gilded Age America.
+In 2008, Mitchell was named one of ten 2008 Emerging Scholars by the magazine Diverse: Issues in Higher Education.
+Mitchell teaches courses on Latina/o History, US-Mexico Borderlands, History of American Sexualities, Mixed Heritage in US History, the American West, and Gilded Age America.

 Pablo Mitchell, associate professor of history and comparative American studies, chaired a panel at the La Academia del Pueblo conference at Wayne State University with Rocío León ’13 and Brian Cabral ‘18, who both presented conference papers.